alkamauss/content/sites/dev.mauss/posts/django-quick-setup-guide-with-gitlab-and-heroku/+article.md

         return render(request, 'your_template.html')
     ```

-6. create folder called `templates` inside your app folder and fill it with your html files
+6. create a `templates` directory inside your app directory and fill it with your html files